Skip to main content

 担担面 (Dàndàn Miàn) - Dan Dan Noodles

-Sichuan street food featuring wheat noodles in spicy sauce with preserved vegetables, chili oil, Sichuan peppercorns, minced pork, and scallions.
-Named after the bamboo pole (dan) street vendors used to carry ingredients.
-The sauce's complex layers—nutty sesame paste, spicy chili oil, savory soy sauce—create addictive flavors.
-Served both dry (mixed) or in broth.
+A Sichuan street dish of wheat noodles tossed in a spicy sauce with preserved vegetables, chili oil, Sichuan peppercorns, minced pork and scallions.
+The name comes from the bamboo pole (dan) that vendors once used to carry their ingredients.
+The sauce layers nutty sesame paste, chili oil and soy sauce into something hard to stop eating.
+It's served either dry and mixed or in broth.

 饺子 (Jiǎozi) - Jiaozi Dumplings